microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 `associated_studies` relationship with `Study`.

-The NMDC schema has always imported many slots from the MIxS standard, and has generally associated them with the `Biosmaple` class.
-In schema v11, several of those have been de-associated with Biosample as they aren't really attributes of Biosamples
+The NMDC schema has always imported many slots from the MIxS standard, and has generally associated them with the `Biosample` class.
+In schema v11, several of those have been de-associated with `Biosample` as they aren't really attributes of Biosamples

 * `chimera_check`